cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

     ![provider page reload](../../common/img/provider-reload.png)

-After reloading the page, the provider tile should show a green check mark and the last update fields should report "less than a minute ago" or similar.
+After reloading the page, the provider tile should show a green check mark and the last refresh fields should report "less than a minute ago" or similar.

-**Note:*** Don't worry if the last update does not refresh.
+***Note:*** Don't worry if the last refresh does not change.
 As long as the provider icon is showing a green check box, you're good and can carry on with the lab.

 ### Red Hat Virtualization Provider status